SamHennessy/hlive/README.md

 The goal of HLive is not to require the developer to need to write any JavaScript.
 As such, we have unique solutions for things like giving fields focus.

 Nothing is preventing the developer from adding their JavaScript.
 If JavaScript changes the DOM in the browser, you could cause HLive's diffing to stop working.
+This is also [true in libraries like ReactJS](https://reactjs.org/docs/integrating-with-other-libraries.html#integrating-with-dom-manipulation-plugins).

 ### Virtual DOM, Browser DOM